U.S. European Command State Partnership Program

-The United States European Command State Partnership Program (EUCOM SPP), according to its own mission, is a National Guard program that "links U.S. states with designated partner countries to ... support the command’s security cooperation objectives."
+The United States European Command State Partnership Program (EUCOM SPP), according to its own mission, is a National Guard State Partnership Program that "links U.S. states with designated partner countries to ... support the command’s security cooperation objectives."
 Currently, 22 Partnerships exist "with former Soviet, Yugoslav and Warsaw Pact countries in the EUCOM Area of Responsibility."
 Becoming independent on the dissolution of the Soviet Union on December 26, 1991, these countries shortly requested the advice and assistance of the United States in creating new self-defense forces.